Kortemme-Lab/loop_modeling/input/README.rst

 Input data
 ==========
+This folder contains data for both the 12-residue loop modeling benchmark and the 14- to 17-residue loop modeling benchmark.
+The former dataset was used in the development of the Rosetta Kinematic Closure (KIC) protocol by Mandell et al. (references below) while the latter was used in the development of the Next-Generation KIC (NGK) protocol developed by Stein & Kortemme.

-The structures comprising the loop modeling benchmark were compiled from datasets published by Fiser et al. and Zhu et al. (references below).
+The structures comprising the 12-residue loop modeling benchmark were compiled from datasets published by Fiser et al. and Zhu et al. (references below).
 Each case in the loop benchmark is associated with two types of input: a PDB file describing the protein structure and a loop definition identifying the region where the loop should be inserted.

-The structural files (input/structures/rcsb/reference) identified by the datasets contain the coordinates for the loop region which allows us to determine how closely a computational method can predict the loop structure.
+The structural files (input/structures/*loop length*/rcsb/reference) identified by the datasets contain the coordinates for the loop region which allows us to determine how closely a computational method can predict the loop structure.
 Depending on the method, including the loop and surrounding sidechain coordinates may bias the prediction by including native structural information.
-For this reason, we have included input files with the loop residues and surrounding sidechains removed (input/structures/rcsb/pruned).
+For this reason, we have included input files with the loop residues and surrounding sidechains removed (input/structures/*loop length*/rcsb/pruned).
 For the sidechain removal, we chose to remove any sidechain with a heavy atom within 10 angstroms of any heavy atom of a loop residue.
 The code used to remove these coordinates can be found in the input/preparation directory.
 This allows us to benchmark